kaiinui/KILogInject/README.md

 [KILogInject inspect:@selector(justStrcat:withString:) of:someObject];
 ```

-Then call the method of injected object.
+Then call the method to see the logs!
 (Please note, `justStrcat:withString:` does not log anything.)

 ```objc
 [someObject justStrcat:@"Harry" withString:@"Potter"];